 The title comes from your websites page title which is visible at the very top of your web browser when viewing a page.
 When people read page titles through a search engine they tend to only read the first 3 or 4 words.
 This is due to the way we now search for things and the ‘triangle of attention’ which I covered in my last blog post: How do people find your website?

-Being able to understand how to optimise a page title and update it is crucial as it can significantly increase the amount of traffic conversions to your website.
+Being able to understand how to optimise a page title and update it is crucial in an SEO campaign as it can significantly increase the amount of traffic conversions to your website.